 Collapsing trachea

-The development of collapsed trachea in dogs can also be a risk factor.
-This condition, which also causes chronic coughing, occurs when the space inside of the trachea becomes narrower over time.
-The trachea is made up of multiple “C” shaped cartilaginous rings that are covered with a thin membrane, almost resembling the springy tunnels that are used in dog agility courses.
+The trachea is made up of multiple “C” shaped cartilaginous rings covered with a thin membrane.
+It almost resembles the springy tunnels that are used in dog agility courses.

-As the trachea narrows, it becomes more difficult for air to pass through.
+When the trachea narrows, it becomes more difficult for air to pass through.
 The resulting turbulent air flow makes it difficult to breathe.
 Plus, mild inflammation from common issues like allergies can further obstruct airways, leading to canine bronchitis.

 Body weight